 How can a faculty member refer a student or advisee who might be struggling in their courses?

 Ask whether the student has used resources such as faculty review sessions (if available), tutoring, or study groups, and if he or she is agreeable to seeking assistance.

-Inform the student about the online tutoring sign-up service AskOnline.
+Inform the student about the online tutoring sign-up service Upswing.
 Help them make an appointment if necessary.

-If the student would benefit from a consultation, provide contact information for a Student Support Specialist (see sidebar of this page) and follow up with the coordinator.
+If the student would benefit from a consultation, provide contact information for a Student Support Specialist (see sidebar of this page).

-Or, call the office while the student is in the office to ensure the student follows through with the referral.
+Or, call our office while the student is in your office to ensure the student follows through with the referral.
 It may also be appropriate to walk the student to the office if they are upset, nervous, or unaware of the resource.